Architects for Health Executive Committee

 John Cooper B.A.(Hons) Dip.
 Arch.
 Cantab RIBA

 John Cooper is Director of John Cooper Architecture.
 He combines a wide experience of management and leadership with enjoyment of designing buildings.
 John has expertise in the design of housing, education, university and regeneration projects.
 He combines an expert understanding of health planning with genuine design skills at both a strategic and a detailed level.
 He has an ability to engage with clients and end users.

 John is a regular speaker at conferences in the UK and overseas and has written for all the architectural professional journals in the UK.

 Jane Ho BA Hons, Dip Arch, MSc, RIBA

-Jane’s aim is to promote further awareness of the group to the wider audience by assisting with the organisation of events, visits & student charette & developing sponsorships – feel free to contact her if you have any ideas or suggestions.
+Jane’s aim is to promote further awareness of the group to the wider audience by assisting with the organisation of annual events, visits & Student Awards – feel free to contact her if you have any ideas or suggestions.